Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Why Are Soft Skills Valuable to Organizations?

-Hiring managers seek applicants who possess soft skills because they know that soft skills are the foundation of success.
-Organizations consider soft skills important and valuable because they:
+Hiring managers seek applicants with soft skills because they know that soft skills are the foundation of success.
+Organizations consider soft skills essential and valuable because they:

-• Help employees increase their value and improve their chances of success in their career
+- Help employees increase their value and improve their chances of success in their careers

-More importantly, as our society advances, there will be a need for soft skills in the future.
-The Global Leadership Speaker and Futurist (Onyi Anyado) elaborates more on this topic in this three-minute video;
+More importantly, as our society advances, soft skills will be needed in the future.
+The Global Leadership Speaker and Futurist (Onyi Anyado) elaborates more on this topic in this three-minute video:

 Top Valuable Soft Skills in Demand for 2024